wouterpeere/GHEtool/paper.md

 One of the main challenges in this domain is to size a borefield, which is critical since borefields have a very high investment cost, so we want them to be as small as possible to increase their (economic) feasibility.
 In all research related to optimising borefield loads, studying sensitivity on borefield configurations, and integrating seasonal thermal energy storage in fifth-generation district heating etc. borefield sizing plays a central role.

-GHEtool is a python package with a graphical counterpart centred around borefield sizing and the evaluation of temperature evolution.
+GHEtool is a Python package with a graphical counterpart centred around borefield sizing and the evaluation of temperature evolution.

 The main advantage of GHEtool is that the ground response functions (gfunctions [@gfunctions]), which are needed to size a borefield, are already precalculated for more than 140 000 borefield – ground combinations.
 Due to this precalculation, one can save from a couple of seconds to several minutes to calculate the gfunction for even one borefield.
 On the other hand, the tool provides the option to provide your gfunction data for your own custom borefield configuration.